Service Authentication

 try {

-// Token is already verified by DTZ
+// The token is already verified by DTZ.

 const payload = jwt.decode(token);